-1. Priority 1 - Emergency Calls1.
-Properly equipped and staffed police units shall respond to at least 81% of less for all Priority 1 calls (measured annually).

-Priority 1 calls within 7 minutes 30 seconds and shall maintain an average response time of 6 minutes or

-2. Priority 2 - Urgent Calls2.
+- Priority 1 Emergency Calls1.
+Properly equipped and staffed police units shall respond to at least 81% of Priority 1 calls within 7 minutes 30 seconds and shall maintain an average response time of 6 minutes or less for all Priority 1 calls (measured annually). - 2.
+Priority 2 Urgent Calls2.
 Properly equipped and staff police units shall respond to all Priority 2 calls within 12 minutes or less (measured annually).

-Priority 1 - Emergency Calls are life-threatening calls; felony in progress; probability of injury (crime or accident); robbery or panic alarms; urgent cover calls from officers.
-Response: Immediate response by two officers from any source or assignment, immediate response by paramedics/fire if injuries are believed to have occurred.
+Pronty 1 - Emergency Calls are life-threatening calls; felony in progress, probability of injury (crime or accident); robbery or panic alarms, urgent cover calls from officers.
+Response Immediate response by two officers from any source or assignment, immediate response by paramedics/fire if injuries are believed to have occurred.

-2Priority 2 - Urgent Calls are misdemeanor in progress; possibility of injury; serious non-routine calls (domestic violence or other disturbances with potential for violence); burglar alarms.
+Priority 2 - Urgent Calls are misdemeanor in progress; possibility of injury; senous non-routine calls (domestic violence or other disturbances with potential for violence); burglar alarms.
 Response: Immediate response by one or more officers from clear units or those on interruptible activities (traffic, field interviews, etc.)

-Note: For growth management purposes, response time includes dispatch and travel time to the building or site address, otherwise referred to as "received to arrive."
+Note.
+For growth management purposes, response time includes dispatch and travel time to the building or site address, otherwise referred to as "received to arrive."

-- Should the GMOC determine that the Priority 1 Emergency Calls threshold standard is not being met due to growth impacts, then the city council should, within 60 days of the GMOC's report, schedule and hold a public hearing to: a) consider adopting a moratorium on the issuance of new building permits; or b) adopt other actions sufficient to rectify the deficiency(ies). - 2.
+- 1. Should the GMOC determine that the Priority 1 Emergency Calls threshold standard is not being met due to growth impacts, then the city council should, within 60 days of the GMOC's report, schedule and hold a public hearing to: a) consider adopting a moratorium on the issuance of new building permits; or b) adopt other actions sufficient to rectify the deficiency (ies). - 2.
 Should the GMOC determine that the Priority 2 Urgent Calls threshold standard is not being met, it may issue a Statement of Concern in its annual report. - B. Fire and Emergency Medical Services.

-Goal: To maintain and improve the quality of fire protection and emergency medical services (EMS) in the city of Chula Vista.
+Goal To maintain, and improve the quality of fire protection and emergency medical services (EMS) in the city of Chula Vista.